-In effect, the proposed legislation expands the current Class E felony enhancement to include all public parks, not just those containing a playground.
+In effect, the proposed legislation expands the current Class E felony enhancement to include all public parks, not just those containing a playground; it also expands the current distance thresholds to capture offenses committed within 300 and 1,000 feet of the currently proscribed areas.
 Therefore, a portion of future Classes I, G, and H felony offenses (G.S.
-90-95 (b)) will be enhanced to the Class E level, if these offenses occur on or within 300 feet of a public park.
-However, present offense data provides no reliable indication of how many of the aforementioned offenses occur on or near a public park; therefore, it is not known how many additional charges and/or convictions might result.
+90-95 (b)) will be enhanced to the Class E level, if these offenses occur on or within 1,000 feet of a public park, or if they occur between 300 and 1,000 feet of playgrounds in public parks, child care centers, or elementary and secondary schools.
+However, present offense data provides no reliable indication of how many of the aforementioned offenses occur within the proscribed areas; therefore, it is not known how many additional charges and/or convictions might result.

-Despite only 23 prior year charges and one conviction under the current enhancement for offenses committed on or near playgrounds in public parks (G.S.
-90-95 (e)(10)), the high number of charges and convictions for all affected offenses suggests that a significant number of future violations could meet the enhancement criteria.
+There were $\underline{23}$ prior year charges and $\underline{1}$ conviction under the current enhancement for offenses committed on or near playgrounds in public parks (G.S.
+90-95 (e)(10)); in contrast, there were $\underline{149}$ charges and $\underline{13}$ convictions under the current enhancement for offenses committed on or near child care centers, or elementary and secondary schools (G.S.
+90-95 (e)(8)).
+Despite these relatively low totals, the high numbers of charges and convictions for all affected offenses suggest that a significant number of future violations could meet the enhancement criteria.
 Consequently, these enhanced charges and convictions could generate significant, additional costs for both Corrections and the Courts; this fiscal impact would be driven primarily by the construction of additional prison beds.